bartromgens/timeline-atlas/README.md

 # timeline-atlas

-An interactive visualization tool that combines geographic and temporal data from Wikipedia to explore historical events through a zoomable timeline and interactive map interface.
+An interactive visualization web app that combines geographic and temporal data from Wikipedia/Wikidata to explore historical events through a zoomable timeline and interactive map.

 ## 🎯 Project Goal

-Create an intuitive, Google Maps-style interface for exploring historical events where:
+Create an intuitive, interactive interface for exploring historical events where:
 - **Timeline zoom reveals detail**: Major events visible when zoomed out, minor events appear when zoomed in
 - **Geographic filtering**: Events displayed on an interactive map can be filtered by visible region
 - **Bidirectional interaction**: Map and timeline are synchronized - filtering one updates the other
 - **Rich context**: Each event links to Wikipedia articles with descriptions, images, and related information

-The system is designed to work with any historical period or topic from Wikipedia/Wikidata.
+The application is designed to work with any historical period or topic from Wikipedia/Wikidata.
 Initial implementation will focus on World War II (1939-1945) as a proof of concept.

 ## ✨ Core Features